pietrzakacper/loop-stream/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

 > Simple function for looping your stream.
-Useful for extracting information from some Readable stream.
+Useful for extracting information from some readable stream.

 ## Install